kachick/chawan/readme.md

 stored in memory, not on the disk, and b) instead of a linked list of buffers, they are stored in a tree.
 (And, of course c) there are no tabs.)

-This model has the advantage of allowing the user being able to instantly view the previous page in all cases.
+This model has the advantage of allowing the user to instantly view the previous page in all cases.
 It also opens up many interesting possibilities concering buffer organization; unfortunately, not much of that is implemented yet (except for basic tree traversal commands.)